Semantic Annotations for Linked Avro Data (SALAD) §

 URIs may reference document fragments which refer to specific an object in

 the target document.
-This indicates that the $import
+This indicates that the $import node must be

 replaced by only the object with the appropriate fragment identifier.